 The capacity network resource capability (CNRC) value applies to all generating and import capacity resources except import capacity resources associated with an external elective transmission upgrade (ETU).
 Such import capacity resources should see Capacity Network Import Capability (CNIC) Outcomes.

 The CNRC is generally determined by the capacity supply obligation (CSO) obtained in a Forward Capacity Auction (FCA) or through a subsequent reconfiguration auction or CSO bilateral period.
 Because new resources and new incremental portions of existing resources have not yet obtained a CSO, in lieu of a CNRC for these resources, the ISO uses a temporary value called the potential capacity network resource capability (PCNRC—details below).
 This temporary PCNRC converts to a CNRC, as described below, once a CSO is obtained.

 - FCA: A new resource that obtains a CSO receives a CNRC of equal value.
 This CNRC is effective from the capacity commitment period (CCP) start date.

-- Reconfiguration auction or bilateral period: A new resource that has a potential capacity network resource capability and obtains a CSO through a reconfiguration auction or bilateral receives a CNRC of equal value.
+- Reconfiguration auction: A new resource that has a potential capacity network resource capability and obtains a CSO through an annual reconfiguration auction receives a CNRC of equal value.
 This CNRC is effective from the corresponding CCP start date.

 Existing Resources with New Incremental Portion